 Worldwide stats on the perfume industry show that the global fragrance market is valued at over £40 billion.
 According to the latest predictions, this number will rise to £62 billion in the next few years.
 The sales value for perfumes in the United Kingdom sat at £1.6 billion in 2020, with the fragrance section accounting for around 2.5% of the total market share for the cosmetics industry.

 How big is the perfume industry?

 The perfume world is a billion-dollar industry.
 The current market is worth £40 billion, and perfume sales alone brought £1.6 billion to the UK in 2020.
-In comparison, the revenue of the American perfume and fragrance manufacturing industry is worth £2.6 billion in 2021.
+In comparison, the revenue of the American perfume and fragrance manufacturing industry was worth £2.6 billion in 2021.